Vivino Wine Data Scraper: ratings, prices & taste profiles avatar

 Error rows

-Inputs that fail to resolve to a wine (no Vivino match, too-short query, URL parse error) still produce a dataset row so every billed event is traceable.
+Inputs that fail to resolve to a wine (no Vivino match, too-short query, URL parse error) still produce a dataset row, with name and winery set to "Not found" so the row is never mistaken for empty.
 Error rows carry two additional fields:

 {